-Secondly, dog nails that are too long cause the dog to compensate for his movement in an unbalanced way leading to over-used muscles and eventually over-used joints.
-Over time this can result in lameness especially in their hind limbs, making it difficult to jump in cars, climb stairs and even hard to get up from lying down.
+Secondly, overgrown nails cause the dog to compensate for his movement in an unbalanced way leading to over-used muscles and eventually over-used joints.
+Over time this can result in lameness especially in their hind limbs, making it difficult to jump in cars, climb stairs, and even hard to get up from lying down.

 If all this wasn’t enough to convince you, here are some additional reasons you may never have considered: Dog Nails Too Long?
-The Truth About Why Size Matters
+The Truth About Why Length Matters

 Want a resource guide for this post?
 Grab your PDF cheat sheet, The Ultimate Tool Guide for Trimming Dog Nails.

-How to Cut Dog Nails Without Stress or Anxiety
+How to Cut Large Dog Nails Without Stress or Anxiety

 NO FORCE was ever used or needed to get her to that point.

 When your dog outweighs you, you have to use your brain, not your brawn to cut their nails.When your dog outweighs you, you have to use your brain not your brawn to cut their nails.

 7 Keys to Successfully Cutting Large Dog Nails Without Force, Fear, or Frustration

 As Stephen Covey wisely put it in The 7 Habits of Highly Effective People,